Italian Greyhound

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Italian Greyhounds have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and leg fractures.
+Practical Italian Greyhounds care is shaped by three things: small size, minimal shedding, and a known predisposition to dental disease and leg fractures.

 What to Expect